mecid/mecid.github.io/_posts/2021-04-07-designing-api-using-combine-framework.md

 let authPublisher = health.authorize()
 ```

 In the example above, we create an instance of an authorization publisher but never subscribe to it.
-We expect that Combine will run the publisher later when we subscribe to it using a sink or assign, but it runs immediately.
+We expect that Combine will run the publisher later when we subscribe to it using a *sink* or *assign*, but it runs immediately.
 The Combine framework provides us the *Deferred* publisher that prevents these situations.

 ```swift
 final class HealthService {